 This chapter summarizes the mitigation, monitoring, and institutional measures to be taken during the implementation of proposed sub-project to eliminate adverse environmental and social impacts.
-The E&S monitoring checklist for the PCRMP implementation is attached as Annex III.

 6.1.
 KEY STEPS FOR ENVIRONMENTAL AND SOCIAL MANAGEMENT

 Environmental and Social (E&S) management will follow the below mentioned procedures closely linking with activities under proposed sub-project: